chgdev/arch/README.md

 systems that operate purely independently.
 Systems must serve other systems and the greatest value for the business will come from the highest level of interoperability.

- SPecialty is a current challenge.
+Specialty is a current challenge.
 Specialy exits in a variety of places, and multiple applications are created around specialty.
 It has led to a varaity of applications and data marts with no single source of truth.
 An ecosystem would consider all needs and provide a better source of truth with interoperabiltity of more systems.

 ## Think Security: Design for real world threats and to maintain compliance